XStream

 XStream is a Java library to serialize objects to XML (or JSON) and back again.

+NOTE: Not to confuse with XStream stream processing platform at Meta.

 XStream library

 XStream uses reflection to discover the structure of the object graph to serialize at run time, and doesn't require modifications to objects.
 It can serialize internal fields, including private and final, and supports non-public and inner classes.